40 Banned Phrases That Mark Your Copy as AI-Generated (with Replacements)

 CTAs

 34. Get started — The default AI CTA.
-Says nothing. *Replacement:* describe the action.
+Says nothing. *Replacement:* name the action.
 "Install via npm."
 "Scan my codebase."
 "Buy the bundle for €475."

-35. Sign up free — Vague. *Replacement:* describe what becomes available.
+35. Sign up free — Vague. *Replacement:* name what becomes available.
 "Free for unlimited scans."

-36. Learn more — The ghost CTA. *Replacement:* describe the destination.
+36. Learn more — The ghost CTA. *Replacement:* name the destination.
 "Read the docs."
 "See the rule list."
 "Compare to Cursor."

 37. Join us — Cult framing. *Replacement:* state the action.
 "Read the changelog."
 "Subscribe to releases."